ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

 TALKS AND PANELS
 --------
+- Panelist for S14: "Utility of the All of Us Researcher Workbench in Educational and Research Settings" [American Medical Informatics Association Informatics Summit](https://amia.org/education-events/amia-2022-informatics-summit) March 2022 Chicago.
 - DBMI Justice Informatics Joint Forum.
 Internal, collaborative meeting discussing the impact of Big Data and mathematical models on inequity and how that applies to research.
 - "Pediatrics data in *All of Us*".
 All of Us Research Workbench Onramp Virtual Event June 2021.
 - 2021 Graduate Scholar for research talk entitled 'Mind the developmental gap: Identifying adverse drug effects across childhood to evaluate biological mechanisms from growth and development' with [Emuritus Professors at Columbia (EPIC)](https://www.youtube.com/channel/UCf6KOt3vTnXZQua94atQ1Dg)